 - While on trails, warn other users of your presence and step aside to let others pass.

-- All jury trial cases through December 31 are canceled.
-All jury trial cases currently scheduled during this time will be reset to a later date.
+- All jury trial cases are postponed and will be reset at a later date.
 Notifications of the new dates are forthcoming.

 Additional information regarding court procedures is available at www.sugarlandtx.gov/municipalcourt.